Bernardo4472/aukcionas/README.md

 2. Access "Moderavimas" from navigation
 3. Delete inappropriate comments
 4. Delete problematic auctions (only those without bids)
+5. **Refund money to bidders**:
+   - Scroll to "Rankinis pinigų grąžinimas" section
+   - Enter auction ID and click "Ieškoti statymų"
+   - View all bids for that auction
+   - Click "Grąžinti" button next to any bid to refund money
+   - System prevents duplicate refunds automatically

 ### For Administrators